How to Become a Certified Medical Assistant

-The State of Tennessee does not have a certification process for medical assistants.
+The States of Tennessee and Georgia do not have a required certification process for medical assistants.
 Those who get certification by passing one of the tests listed above are then allowed to include that certification on their professional resumes.

 You can do it!
 Good luck!